Go on to Part Two

 Billboard article about the US release of ACQUIRING THE TASTE July 1971

 Manager Gerry Bron was not sold on the direction Giant took on their second album so, somewhere around this time, he decided to part ways with the band.
-It was a friendly enough split and Bron helped Giant sign with Worldwide Artistes Management in his place.
+The exact date is not known but it was a friendly enough split and Bron helped Giant sign with Worldwide Artistes Management in his place.
 WWA, whose biggest client was Black Sabbath, was run by the father and son team of Patrick Meehan Sr. and Jr. For their recordings, however, the band remained with Vertigo.

 ???
 Bournemouth, England